-Truly a place of historic origin, the beauty of Nepal cannot be undermined in terms of the artistic remnants its ancestral civilizations.
-Nepal’s unique culture and heritage can be reflected by its myriad of heritage sites recognized by UNESCO as ‘World Heritage Sites’.
-Cultural sites include the architectural archives in Kathmandu valley comprising of the Durbar Squares, Swayambhu Stupa, Boudha Stupa, Changu Narayan temple, the sacred Hindu temple of Pashupati and the sacred site of Lumbini, the birth place and lineage of Siddhartha Gautama (Buddha).
-Besides this, Chitwan National Park and Sagarmatha National Park have been listed under natural sites.
-A tentative list (comprising of possible sites for nomination) has also been submitted, which makes traveling in Nepal an extravaganza in terms of archaeological standpoint.
+Indeed a place of historical origin, the beauty of Nepal cannot be undermined in terms of the artistic remnants of its ancestral civilizations.
+Nepal’s unique culture and heritage can be reflected by its myriad of heritage sites recognized by UNESCO as ‘World Heritage Sites.
+Cultural areas include the architectural archives in Kathmandu valley comprising the Durbar Squares, Swayambhu Stupa, Boudha Stupa, Changu Narayan temple, the sacred Hindu temple of Pashupati, and the holy site of Lumbini, the birthplace and lineage of Siddhartha Gautama (Buddha).
+Besides this, Chitwan National Park and Sagarmatha National Park have been listed as natural sites.
+A tentative list (comprising possible areas for nomination) has also been submitted, making traveling in Nepal an extravaganza from an archaeological standpoint.

 - Kathmandu Durbar Square

 - Changu Narayan Temple

 The Natural Sites listed by UNESCO are: